 - If you have a habit of wearing your sweaty workout clothes for a long time or you wear them again without washing, then you may have to face the problem.
 This condition makes it the perfect breeding ground for yeasts, which cause fungal acne.

 - At the same time, excessive antibiotics can also cause fungal acne.
 Antibiotics reduce the bacteria naturally present on your skin, which can lead to yeast overgrowth.
 It can then enter and multiply into your hair follicles, causing inflammation.

-- Your immune system can also cause fungal acne.
+- Your immune system can also cause acne.
 Medical conditions, such as diabetes or HIV, weaken your immune system, making you more vulnerable to fungal acne.

-- Your diet can mainly lead to developing fungal acne.
+- Your diet can mainly lead to developing the acne.
 Yeast can thrive on carbs and sugary foods.
 Therefore, if your diet is rich in these two components, it may be the reason for you to develop fungal acne.